Nusa Penida: things to do & facts to know – The Black Magic Side of Bali

 Sitting on the westernmost point of Nusa Penida is another mindblowing beach featuring otherworldly rock formations.

-From the viewpoint there are two ways to get to the beach, one route with proper stairs and another one which is just a path.
+From the viewpoint, there are two ways to get to the beach, one route with proper stairs and another one which is just a path.
 Take the stairs.
 The place is more pleasing when the tide is high.

 Pura Paluang (Car temple)

-They so made this temple, where locals bring their vehicles for a blessing.
+They made this temple, where locals bring their vehicles for a blessing.
 The view from Pura Paluang is truly stunning.

 Temples of Nusa Penida